Mathitos/ban-ku/README.md

 ## To call deployed server on heroku
 [`https://ban-ku.herokuapp.com`](https://ban-ku.herokuapp.com)
-(due to free tier some dynamos may take a white to awake)
+(due to free tier some dynamos may take a while to awake)

 ## Available routes
 [see complete documentation](routes.md)